andersrex/restaurang/README.md

 ## Disclaimer

 This is still very much work in progress.
-Come back in a few days for something more usable.

 ## Install